-From 1962 - 1995 the League Champions were awarded the Nat Bailey Cup.
+From 1968 - 1995 the League Champions were awarded the Nat Bailey Trophy.
 The trophy was donated by Nat Bailey, the owner of the White Spot Restaurants.

-The Nat Bailey Trophy was renamed from 1996 to 1998, as a result of a major sponsor, to the Subway Cup.
+It was known as the Subway Cup was renamed from 1996 to 1998, as a result of a major sponsorshhip deal with Subway IP LLC resturants.

-League Champions are awarded the Nat Bailey Cup, best-of-five series.
+League Champions are awarded the Davies Cup, best-of-five series.

 Teams play a best-of-five series.